Getting Prepared for an

 Another encouraging trend is the fact that far more people are prepared to be self-sufficient for at least a few weeks than was the case just a few years ago.
 The greater the number of people who have made at least minimal preparations for a disaster, the smaller will be the overall impact of the disaster.

 Even apartment dwellers on a very low income can have a level of preparedness that will be of significant help.
-By buying an extra can of reasonably nutritious canned food every week or two, you can build up a food reserve -- before you realize it -- that will last you for at least a week or two, and probably much longer.
-A week or two of "breathing room" after a disaster can give you great peace of mind and allow you to stop and think and plan for a future course of action (while the unprepared are all in a great panic).
+By buying an extra can of reasonably nutritious canned food every week or so, you can build up a food reserve -- before you realize it -- that will last you for at least a two or three weeks, and probably much longer.
+Two or three weeks of "breathing room" after a disaster can give you great peace of mind and allow you to stop and think and plan for a future course of action (while the unprepared are all in a great panic).
 It is even possible that some additional help will arrive after a week or two.
 The most important thing is to store at least a two-week supply of drinking water.
 There are many plastic containers of all sizes that can be stored in a closet that won't take up an excessive amount of space.

 What just happened???